gwaldron/osgearth/docs/source/user/features.rst

     :render-lighting: Disable OpenGL lighting on the polygon.

 This is only a small sample of available symbology.
-Please refer to the `Symboloby Reference Guide`_ for a complete listing.

-.. _Symbology Reference Guide:  ../references/symbology
+For a complete listing, please refer to: :doc:`/references/symbology`.

 Expressions
 ~~~~~~~~~~~